The rich past of Villa El Djezaïr, a promising future

 In 1999, the Villa was declared a monument of historical importance and given the French Heritage Commission’s “20th Century heritage” label.

-Lovingly and skilfully restored for over four years, Villa El Djézaïr has now reopened as Villa Djunah Restaurant, Bar & Gardens, offering Mediterranean flavours and oriental elegance.
+Lovingly and skilfully restored for over five years, Villa El Djézaïr has now reopened as Villa Djunah Restaurant, Bar & Gardens, offering Middle-Eastern flavours and oriental elegance.

 Why Djunah?
 Two Arabic words combined, meaning ‘Awesome’ and ‘Pavilion’.